Jaundice: Prehepatic pathophysiology

-Prehepatic jaundice results from a pathological increase in bilirubin production: an increased rate of erythrocyte hemolysis causes increased bilirubin production, leading to increased deposition of bilirubin in mucosal tissues and the appearance of a yellow hue.
+Prehepatic jaundice results from a pathological increase in bilirubin production, most often as a result of an increased rate of red blood cell hemolysis, leading to an increased deposition of bilirubin in mucosal tissues and the appearance of a yellow hue.

 Hepatic pathophysiology

 Hepatic jaundice (hepatocellular jaundice) is due to significant disruption of liver function, leading to hepatic cell death and necrosis and impaired bilirubin transport across hepatocytes.
 Bilirubin transport across hepatocytes may be impaired at any point between hepatocellular uptake of unconjugated bilirubin and hepatocellular transport of conjugated bilirubin into the gallbladder.
 In addition, subsequent cellular edema due to inflammation causes mechanical obstruction of the intrahepatic biliary tract.
-Most commonly, interferences in all three major steps of bilirubin metabolism — uptake, conjugation, and excretion — usually occur in hepatocellular jaundice.
-Thus, an abnormal rise in both unconjugated and conjugated bilirubin will be present.
+Most commonly, interferences in all three major steps of bilirubin metabolism—uptake, conjugation, and excretion—usually occur in hepatocellular jaundice.
+Thus, an abnormal rise in both unconjugated and conjugated bilirubin (formerly called cholemia) will be present.
 Because excretion (the rate-limiting step) is usually impaired to the greatest extent, conjugated hyperbilirubinemia predominates.

 The unconjugated bilirubin still enters the liver cells and becomes conjugated in the usual way.
 This conjugated bilirubin is then returned to the blood, probably by rupture of the congested bile canaliculi and direct emptying of the bile into the lymph exiting the liver.
 Thus, most of the bilirubin in the plasma becomes the conjugated type rather than the unconjugated type, and this conjugated bilirubin, which did not go to the intestine to become urobilinogen, gives the urine a dark color.

+There are other causes of hepatic jaundice that are not due to significant liver dysfunction and are associated solely with the conjugation of bilirubin.
+One example is Gilbert syndrome where affected individuals have normal liver function but have genetic variants in their UDP-glucuronyl transferase enzyme, causing the enzyme to be less efficient in conjugating unconjugated bilirubin.
+Individuals typically experience mild episodes of jaundice during periods of stress.
+Another example is Crigler-Najjar syndrome where genetic variants in the UDP-glucuronyl transferase enzyme result in partial or complete loss of enzyme activity, and affected individuals experience significant hyperbilirubinemia as a result.